 - What are the Benefits of a Lady Bird Deed in Michigan?

 1. A Michigan Lady Bird Deed will avoid probate.
 The property you own will go directly to whom you want it to go to, without getting the Michigan probate court system involved.

 2. A Lady Bird Deed is Medicaid friendly.
 Contrary to popular belief, if your home is in a trust, it is “countable” for Medicaid purposes.
 A Lady Bird Deed will avoid this problem, and the execution of one is not considered “divestment” for Medicaid purposes.

-3. Lady Bird Deeds are tax friendly.
+3. Lady Bird Deeds in Michigan are tax friendly.
 Since there is no “gift” during your lifetime (the transfer only occurs at death), the person receiving the property gets what is known as a “step up in basis”.
 In short, there may be no income tax on the sale of your property after you die.